 In fact, high blood sugar is toxic which causes problems in every single cell in your body.
 Since uncontrolled diabetes is a condition of impaired immunity and risk factor.
 In addition, infection may increase susceptibility towards COVID-19 and worsen the outcome.

 In particular, according to the International Diabetes Foundation (IDF), older people and diabetics can become severely ill with COVID-19.
 People with diabetes who develop a viral infection are harder to treat due to fluctuations in blood glucose levels.
-Additionally, diabetes complications make the condition worse.
+Additionally, diabetes (high blood sugar) complications will almost always make the condition worse.

 A compromised immune system means a longer healing period because the virus thrives in elevated blood sugar.
 Another factor related to Type 2 Diabetes and Metabolic Syndrome are inflammatory conditions related to excessive insulin.
 In fact, this chronic, systemic inflammation known as insulin resistance predisposes you to complications from infection.

-In other words, not only will cuts take longer to heal but any condition like infections.
+In other words, not only will cuts take longer to heal but any conditions like infections and inflammation.
 Equally important, normalizing your blood sugar and insulin is the key to reducing inflammation and is critical to survive COVID-19.
 Furthermore, diabetes is a heterogeneous condition, as a result, not all diabetics will have poor outcomes.

 Factors Affecting Outcome